riya22410/riya22410/README.md

 ### Hi there 👋
-I am Riya Gupta, a Computer Science Junior at IIIT-Delhi.
+I am Riya Gupta, a 3rd year Computer Science Student at IIIT-Delhi.
+I have a keen interest in AI, ML and software development and am passionate about leveraging technology to solve real-world problems.
+I am open to working on challenging projects that will motivate me to hone my tech skills.
+I enjoy exploring latest advancements, trends and innovations in the tech industry.
 <!--
 **riya22410/riya22410** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.